 Vacation leave is considered by the Village of Enon to be important to the employee’s welfare and mental health; therefore, employees are strongly encouraged to utilize their vacation leave.
 Vacation leave cannot be taken during the first one hundred eighty (180) days of employment.
 Exceptions can be made on a case-by-case basis by the Village Administrator or Chief of Police, as applicable.

 The employee may take vacation leave during the year as it is accrued.
 Only fifty percent (50%) of accrued annual vacation leave may be permitted to be carried over into the next year.
 Accumulation of vacation leave is limited to a maximum of twenty- five (25) days/200 hours at any point in time.
-During the months of November or December, employees may cash-in up to fifty percent (50%) of the total accumulation.
-This must be down by December 31, 2024 to be in compliance with
+During the months of November or December, employees may cash-in up to fifty percent (50%) of the total accumulation to be in compliance with the maximum permitted amount of twenty- five (25) days/200 hours by December 31, 2024

 Scheduling Vacation Leave